Right-wing terrorism: Brazil

 During the rule of Brazil's military regime, some right-wing military organizations engaged in violent repression.
 The Riocentro 1981 May Day Attack was a bombing attempt that happened on the night of April 30, 1981.
 Severe casualties were suffered by the terrorists.
 While an NGO held a fundraiser fighting for democracy and free elections and celebrating the upcoming holiday, a bomb exploded at Riocentro parking area killing army sergeant Guilherme Pereira do Rosário and severely wounding captain Wilson Dias Machado, who survived the bomb explosion.
 The bomb exploded inside a car where both were preparing it.
 Rosário died instantaneously.
 They were the only casualties.

 The Para-SAR example was revealed by Brazilian Air Force captain Sérgio Ribeiro Miranda de Carvalho in 1968 before it reached the execution phase as it was made public to the press after a meeting with his superior Brigadier General João Paulo Burnier and chief of Para-SAR unity.
 Burnier discussed a secret plan to bomb a dense traffic area of Rio de Janeiro known as "Gasômetro" during commute and later claim that Communists were the perpetrators.
 He expected to be able to run a witch-hunt against the growing political military opposition.
 Burnier also mentioned his intentions on making the Para-SAR, a Brazilian Air Force rescue unity, a tool for eliminating some military regime political oppositors throwing them to the sea at a wide distance of the coast.
 On both of these events, no military involved on these actions or planning was arrested, charged or faced retaliation from the Brazilian military dictatorship.
 The only exception is captain Sérgio de Carvalho which had to leave the air force for facing his superiors retaliation after whistleblowing brigadier Burnier's plan.

+On November 25, 2022, shootings took place at two schools in Aracruz, Espírito Santo.
+Four people died, and 12 others were injured.
+The suspect, a 16-year-old former student at one of the schools, was arrested approximately four hours later.
+He was reportedly active in online neo-Nazi communities that promoted accelerationism and wore attire during the attacks that strongly resembled uniforms worn by members of the terrorist organization Atomwaffen Division.